ambiesoft/clipdiff/README.md

 This software is freeware.
 See LICENSE.

 # Install
-If you downloaded the binary file, open it to extract files.
-No setup programs are provied.
+Dowload the latest archive from https://github.com/ambiesoft/clipdiff/releases.
+The archive is self-extractable 7zip file, extract it and run 'clipdiff.exe'.

 # Uninstall
 Delete files.